23rd Division (South Vietnam): Battle of Ban Me Thuot

 By mid-morning on 10 March, major elements of the 320th Division had penetrated Ban Me Thuot.
-The heaviest fighting was in the southern sector near the Province chief's residence, the sector headquarters, and the Division command post.
+The heaviest fighting was in the southern sector near the Province chief's residence, the sector headquarters and the division command post.
 Five PAVN tanks were destroyed or disabled near the command post, but one of the RVNAF bombs intended for PAVN armor demolished the sector headquarters, cutting off all communications.
 Two more tanks were destroyed near the city's airfield.
-The small ARVN garrison there fought back repeated PAVN assaults and held on to the control tower, but General Phú's effort to fly two RF battalions from Ban Don to Ban Me Thuot was thwarted by heavy small arms and automatic weapons fire.
+The small ARVN garrison there fought back repeated PAVN assaults and held on to the control tower, but Phú's effort to fly two RF battalions from Ban Don to Ban Me Thuot was thwarted by heavy small arms and automatic weapons fire.
 Both battalions were therefore diverted to Buôn Hồ, which also came under mortar attack on 10 March.
 Fighting at the airfield destroyed eight aircraft of the 6th Air Division, a CH-47, one O-1 and six UH-1s.
 Four of the seven UH-1s belonging to the 2nd Air Division were destroyed on the ground, but air crews managed to fly out three damaged helicopters under heavy fire.
-The sector ammunition storage site southwest of the city was overrun; 10,000 rounds of 105mm ammunition were destroyed, and two 105mm howitzers were lost.
+The sector ammunition storage site southwest of the city was overrun; 10,000 rounds of 105 mm ammunition were destroyed, and two 105 mm howitzers were lost.
 At the Phung Duc Airfield, the 3rd Battalion, 53rd Regiment took two prisoners who identified the attackers as the 25th Independent Regiment and the 401st Sapper Battalion.
 By the night of 10 March the PAVN had a firm hold on the center of Ban Me Thuot, while the principal remaining ARVN infantry, cavalry and RF/PF held positions east, west and south of the city.
 The 2nd Company, 225th RF Battalion remained on Hill 559, and the 4th Company, 242d RF Battalion still held the main ammunition dump.
 In a coffee plantation west of Ban Me Thuot most of the 1st Battalion, 53rd Regiment and Headquarters and 3rd Troop, 8th Armored Cavalry, defended their perimeter.
 The 4th Company, 243rd RF Battalion, was dug in on Hill 491 to the south.
 Small units of the 53rd Regiment and RF/PF were still fighting in the city, but the heaviest combat was at the Phung Duc airfield.
-There, the Division's forward command post fought along with the headquarters of its 53rd Regiment and the 3rd Troop, 8th Armored Cavalry.
+There, the division's forward command post fought along with the headquarters of its 53rd Regiment and the 3rd Troop, 8th Armored Cavalry.
 Survivors of the sector headquarters were with some Ranger units west of the airfield.

 Very heavy fighting continued on 11 March, ARVN defenders estimated 400 PAVN killed, 50 weapons captured and 13 tanks destroyed and the 53rd Regiment at the airfield reported that the PAVN was using flamethrowers in the assault.
-Isolated pockets of resistance fought on, even though the province chief, Col. Nguyen Cong Luat, was captured.
+Isolated pockets of resistance fought on, even though the province chief, Colonel Nguyễn Trọng Luật, was captured.